 A government initiative to stimulate the self-build market means that a development can also be exempt from the CIL if it is a self-build/extension project.

 There are three types of self-build exemptions; for a whole property, for a residential annexe and for a residential extension.

 Those claiming exemption must own the property and use it as their primary residence for a minimum of three years post-completion.
 If the self-builder sells or rents their property within this period, they will be charged the full levy of their area.

 If certain criteria are met (see regulations 42A and 42B), then a self-builder will be exempt from paying the levy for extensions.
 For example; the main house must be the self-builder’s primary residence and only if the proposed extension enlarges the primary residence i.e. it is not an additional unit.
 Extensions less than 100m2 are already exempt according to the minor development exemption.

 In both cases it is important that the correct procedure is followed in order to receive a notice of exemption; including not starting works before this is received.
 It is important to note that even if these types of projects do not require planning permission, the CIL will still be charged unless exemption applies.

 Ultimately, the landowner is responsible for seeking CIL exemption, or, is liable for paying the levy within 60 days of commencement of the works.
 CIL payments are usually made in cash, but can also be paid “in kind”, for example through land.

-Both councils use Charging Zones to determine the CIL cost, and have produced corresponding maps.
-In South Northants there are three main categories for charges; rural, urban and Sustainable Urban Extensions (SUEs) which range between £50/m2- £200/m2.
-In South Oxfordshire residential development can be liable for a charge of up to £150/m2.
-Both councils have produced Charging Schedules that set out the charges and answer FAQs.
+Councils use Charging Zones to determine the CIL cost, and have produced corresponding maps.
+In West Northants there are three main categories for charges; rural, urban and Sustainable Urban Extensions (SUEs) which range between £50/m2- £200/m2.